 We will redirect you to the main article in 5 seconds, or click here to continue

-It now appears certain that the Republican majority in the US Congress will pass a massively regressive package of tax cuts, with a cut in the rate of company tax as its central feature.
+So, the Republican majority in the US Congress have passed a massively regressive package of tax cuts, with a cut in the rate of company tax as its central feature.
 Unsurprisingly, this news has produced a revival of the Turnbull government’s proposal to offer similar cuts here.

 The obvious question is whether higher foreign investment will benefit Australia or simply generate additional profits for the overseas investors.
 Unfortunately, the research findings quoted by Mr Morrison tell us nothing about this question.
 The headline result is that lower company tax will lead to higher gross domestic product, but GDP is irrelevant in this context.

 That’s because GDP takes no account of the flow of earnings to foreigners (that’s where the D for Domestic comes from) or from the additional depreciation needed to service a larger capital stock (that gives us the G for Gross).
 And of course what matters in the end is not output (P for Product) but income and consumption.
 To sum up, there are only three things wrong with GDP as a measure of economic welfare: it’s Gross, it’s Domestic, and it’s a Product.
 As far as the national accounts are concerned, the relevant measure is net national income, the income that is actually received by Australian households.

 There’s nothing new about this point.
 I made it in response to the Henry Review of the Tax system, back in 2010.
 More recently, the same observation has been made by former Reserve Bank Deputy Governor Stephen Grenville and, in the context of the Republican Party’s proposed tax cuts, by leading US economist Paul Krugman.
 Such repetition of long-refuted errors is characteristic of the zombie phase of neoliberalism which began with the global financial crisis.